sunnyelf828/SelfDrivingCar-P1-LaneLines/README.md

 ##### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when the lane lines are having a large curvature, the smoothed lane lines may crossover which is not the the real case.
+One potential shortcoming would be what would happen when the lane lines are having a large curvature, the smoothed lane lines may cross-over which is not the the real case.

 ##### 3. Suggest possible improvements to your pipeline